romangrubic/weather-app-openweather/README.md

     - This button is used to toggle between google map showing the location of the searched city and additional statistics about the weather in the searched city

+* Loaders

+  - I have put loaders when data is being pulled from API's because during testing, I noticed that sometimes (less than 15% of the tries) it can take up to 10 seconds for data to be pulled.
+Users are accustomed to see loaders and will be able to understand that data is in process of being pulled.

 * Google map

   - Google maps API is used to show the exact location of the searched city in case user want to see it.
 User can go fullscreen mode and can use StreetView with Pegman.